Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Results

-We conduct ablation studies to validate the utility of the neutral reinjection step after the subspace-level projection.
-We compare our full method \sys{} (``\sys{} w/ reinject," following~\cref{eq:spd}) to a variant without the neutral reinjection (i.e., pure projection or ``\sys{} proj only," following~\ref{eq:proj-only}) on the zero-shot classification task.
-As shown in~\cref{tab:zs_ablation}, the variant without reinjection yields nearly the same $\Delta$DP but slightly lower accuracy, indicating that the reinjection step helps preserve semantic fidelity.
-As shown in~\cref{tab:zs_ablation_threshold}, we also experiment with different thresholds $\tau$ for the reinjection and find that $\tau{=}0.7$ achieves stable accuracy while maintaining low $\Delta$DP, and is therefore used across all experiments.
+We evaluate the neutral reinjection step by comparing our full method \sys{} (``\sys{} w/ reinject," following~\cref{eq:spd}) to a variant without the neutral reinjection (i.e., pure projection or ``\sys{} proj only" by~\cref{eq:proj-only}) on the zero-shot classification task.
+As shown in~\cref{tab:zs_ablation}, the variant without reinjection yields similar $\Delta$DP but slightly lower accuracy, indicating that the reinjection step helps preserve semantic fidelity.
+As shown in~\cref{tab:zs_ablation_threshold}, we also experiment with different thresholds $\tau$ for the reinjection and find that $\tau{=}0.7$ achieves stable accuracy while maintaining low $\Delta$DP, and is therefore used throughout.
 Overall, restoring a neutral, on-manifold component along the removed directions helps preserve semantics without reintroducing significant bias, often accompanied by a slight improvement in performance.